 Like Gold, Platinum is used in jewelry and decoration.
 It is also used to produce catalytic converters, electrodes, platinum resistance thermometers, and laboratory and dentistry equipment.
 A few compounds containing platinum (like cisplatin and carboplatin) are applied in chemotherapy to remove cancer.

-15. Gold (22 Karat) – $56 per gram
+15. Gold (22 Karat) – $64 per gram

-It is found in a wide variety of jewelry, art, and decoration.
-In the past (before 1976), gold was used as currency.
 Because of its heavy conductivity, it is also used in different electronics.
 A few gold salts are used as anti-inflammatories in medicine.
 Moreover, it is used in color-glass production, gold leafing, dental implants, and infrared shielding.

-14. Methamphetamine -$90 per gram
+14. Methamphetamine – $90 per gram

 You might be familiar with this drug, especially if you have watched Breaking Bad.
-It’s an illegal, most addictive drug that causes adverse changes in brain structure and function, and can damage neurons in the Central Nervous System.
+It’s an illegal, most addictive drug that causes adverse changes in brain structure and function and can damage neurons in the Central Nervous System.

 In the USA, methamphetamine hydrochloride is used for treating obesity and ADHD in both children and adults.
 Sometimes, it is prescribed off-label for idiopathic hypersomnia and narcolepsy.
-However, the overdose may lead to high/low blood pressure, painful urination, over-responsive reflexes, abnormal heart rhythm, tremor, and muscle ache.
+However, the overdose may lead to high/low blood pressure, painful urination, over-responsive reflexes, abnormal heart rhythm, tremor, and muscle aches.

 13. Rhino Horn – $100 per gram